Funeral director explains death literacy and its importance

 Practical strategies for developing death literacy

-Here are some of Rachael’s practical tips to help you and your family become more comfortable with end-of-life planning:
+Here are some of Rachel’s practical tips to help you and your family become more comfortable with end-of-life planning:

-- Start with a funeral plan: “A funeral director will walk you through the practicalities of what happens after death – cremation or burial, coffins, flowers and the costs involved,” says Rachael.
+1. Start with a funeral plan: “A funeral director will walk you through the practicalities of what happens after death – cremation or burial, coffins, flowers and the costs involved,” says Rachel.
 This can then open the door to more personal conversations about dying.

 How to talk about death and dying with loved ones